Get

 Will Cats Cuddle with Each Other?

-Bonded felines cuddle with each other, but it isn’t as common as many cat owners may think.
+Bonded felines may cuddle or groom each other, but it isn’t as common as many cat owners may think.
 While cats may groom each other, cuddling just to cuddle is pretty rare.
 Kittens tend to cuddle more than adult cats.
 It is likely because they are engineered to cuddle with their siblings to keep warm.

 However, cuddling other cats tends to dissipate as the feline gets older.
 Of course, different personalities and temperaments play a role, and some cats cuddle each other throughout their lives.